bronsonp/matlab-network-server/README.md

 ## Features

 * Can send arbitrary Matlab objects.
 * Uses the high performance [ZeroMQ](http://zeromq.org/) library for messaging.
 The server can handle many simultaneous client connections.
-Note however that the callback function will not be executed multiple times in parallel, so it should return quickly.
+Note however that Matlab's event loop is single threaded.
+The callback function will not be executed multiple times in parallel, so it should return quickly.

 ## Installing